-2.4 Other Transit Agency Information
+2.4 Additional Transit Agency Information

-After thorough review of the literature and case studies, CUTR attempted to contact the authors and/or transit agencies for additional insight into their experiences.
+After thorough review of the literature and case studies, CUTR attempted to contact some of the authors and/or transit agencies for additional insight into their experiences.
 The knowledge that was gained during this exercise provided CUTR with valuable guidance during the later stages of this research effort.
 Among the information gathered at this stage were survey methods, employee involvement, incentives and benefits, and funding for incentives and training programs.

 As the literature review took shape, it became clear that fiscal constraints forced transit agencies to become creative with incentive and benefit programs.
-Actions or programs than might not obviously be seen as a benefit need be considered as such when discussing transit agency employees.
+Actions or programs not seen as a benefit need to be considered as such when discussing transit agency employees.
 For example, improving communication between employees or between labor and management should be considered an incentive.
-In addition, giving employees more input is also considered a benefit.
-In response to CUTR's inquiry, Mary J. Davis, President of McGlothin Davis, Inc. and principal investigator of TCRP Report 77 (1) affirmed this idea.
+In addition, giving employees more input is considered a benefit.
+Mary J. Davis, President of McGlothin Davis, Inc. and principal investigator of TCRP Report 77 affirmed this idea (2).

-Ms. Davis definitely considered "increased involvement in decision-making" to be an employee incentive.
-However, she also thought the tide might be turning with respect to direct monetary incentive awards for transit employees.
-"Agencies have begun to realize that it is far less expensive to fund cash awards than to deal with excessive turnover" caused from employees not feeling valued by the agency.
-Ms. Davis went on to say that transit agencies are finding that the actual cost of cash awards "is easier to justify" when compared to the high costs associated with employee recruitment and training.
+Ms. Davis considered "increased involvement in decision-making" to be an employee incentive.
+However, she also felt that the tide might be turning with respect to direct monetary incentive awards for transit employees.
+"Agencies have begun to realize that it is far less expensive to fund cash awards than to deal with excessive turnover" caused by employees not feeling valued.
+Ms. Davis went on to say that transit agencies are finding the actual costs of cash awards "are easier to justify" when compared to the high costs associated with employee recruitment and training.
 If "public agencies want to attract and retain the best workers, they need to remain competitive with other employers."

 According to Ms. Davis, insufficient benefits and incentives are a major contributing factor in qualified employees leaving transit agencies or not applying for employment in the first place.
 On the other hand, Ms. Davis points out that "cash incentives alone (are) not enough to attract and retain employees."
-She maintained that agency practices, organizational structure, and human resources departments needed to be a part of the modification process to make employees feel that their needs and expectations are being addressed.
+She maintained that agency practices, organizational structure, and human resources departments need to be a part of the modification process to make employees feel their needs and expectations are being addressed.

-Agencies reported varying experiences with obtaining funding for establishing training programs.
-One agency, a private company under contract with the city, clearly saw the value in taking such preventative measures.
+Agencies reported varying experiences of obtaining funding for training programs.
+One agency, a private company under contract with a city, clearly saw value in taking such preventative measures.
 "Every accident avoided saves (the agency) money on potential damages, medical bills, insurance premiums, and other associated costs."
 Others expressed frustration with obtaining federal funds and/or grants for training.
-Agency size, time demands, and other issues were cited as reasons for this.
+Agency size, time demands, and other issues were cited as reasons.
 (At the request of the agencies, specific names associated with these statements were kept confidential.)

-CUTR contacted those transit agencies that have administered employee surveys.
-The Valley Transportation Authority (VTA) in Santa Clara, California provided extensive and helpful information in this area.
+As discussed in the previous section, some transit agencies had administered employee surveys.
+Obviously, CUTR had an interest in contacting these agencies.
+However, only a few seemed relevant to the particular goals and objectives of this study.
+Of these, only the Valley Transportation Authority (VTA) in Santa Clara, California provided extensive and helpful information in this area.
 (Insight gained from previous CUTR efforts will be described later in this report.)